Visungky/ArduinoHttpServer_APmode/README.md

 ### Installation

-Use Arduino IDE to open the .ino file and then flash it into the Arduino board.
+Use Arduino IDE to open the .ino file and then flash the code into the Arduino.

 ### Usage

-1.While the Arduino is running, use device to connect WIFI "ESPWebServer" with default password "12345678".
+1.While the Arduino is running, use a device to connect WIFI "ESPWebServer" with default password "12345678".

-2.Then open the website browser and search "192.168.1.99", and you will connect to the arduino.
+2.Then open the website browser and search "192.168.1.99", and you will connect to your website.